3-ingredient Oreo balls are an easy, no-bake dessert to make all year long. They’re especially perfect for cookie swaps and gifting!

 - Measure out one-tablespoon sized balls of the mixture, roll into balls, and place on the prepared baking sheet.
 Once finished, place the baking sheet with all of the Oreo balls in the freezer for at least 20 minutes.

 - Once the Oreo balls are firm, chop the chocolate and place it in a microwave-safe bowl.
-Microwave the chocolate in 20-30 second increments, stirring well after each increment, until fully melted and smooth.
+Microwave the chocolate in 20 to 30 second increments, stirring well after each increment, until fully melted and smooth.

 - Dip the Oreo balls into the chocolate to fully coat them, then carefully place back on the baking sheet.
 Sprinkle the reserved crumbs on top of the Oreo balls as you dip them.

-- Once all of the Oreo balls are coated in the chocolate, place them back in the refrigerator for at least 20 minutes or until the chocolate is hardened.
+- Once all of the Oreo balls are coated in the chocolate, place them back in the refrigerator for at least 20 minutes or until the chocolate has hardened.
 Serve and enjoy!